greenstevester/terrateam/FRONTEND-ARCHITECTURE.md

 **Recommendation**: Use local component state and pass props down

 #### 2. **Missing Error Boundaries**
-Svelte doesn't have React-style error boundaries, but the app lacks error handling patterns:
+Svelte doesn't have built-in error boundaries like some frameworks, but the app lacks error handling patterns:

 ```svelte
 <!-- No error boundary pattern -->